TedHusted/awake/awake.md/awake.md

 “Not enough,” says Noah.

-“Someone mentioned AI Matchmaker to me.
+“Someone mentioned SI Matchmaker to me.
 Let’s see … Here’s the website.”
-Tessa sends Noah a web address over the link.
+Tessa pulls a virtual copy of the website into the scene.

-Tessa reads from the website, “Let’s see: No one sees the details of your profile information … AI Matchmaker reduces the details to categories, and renders your photo as an accurate caricature. — Your first contact with a match is by video chat, routed through Matchmaker, and then after the call, you each decide whether to meet in real life. — You also have to agree to a background check so that they can be sure you are legit.”
+Tessa reads from the floating page.
+“Let’s see: No one sees the details of your profile information … SI Matchmaker reduces the details to categories, and renders your photo as an accurate caricature. — Your first contact with a match is by video chat, routed through Matchmaker, and then after the call, you each decide whether to meet in real life. — You also have to agree to a background check so that they can be sure you are legit.”

 “Hmmm, categories, caricatures, background checks, IRL.
 That might work.”